Ride-The-Lightning/RTL/README.md

 ### <a name="trouble"></a>Troubleshooting
 Feel free to open issues on our github, in case you are running into issues with the application.

-You can also reach out via twitter DM @Sauby_k.
-Thanks.
+You can also reach out via twitter DM on @Sauby_k or @RTL_app Thanks.